Wind power

-In 2021, wind supplied over 1800 TWh of electricity, which was over 6% of world electricity and about 2% of world energy.
+In 2024, wind supplied about 2,500 TWh of electricity, which was over 8% of world electricity.
 With about 100 GW added during 2021, mostly in China and the United States, global installed wind power capacity exceeded 800 GW.
-To help meet the Paris Agreement goals to limit climate change, analysts say it should expand much faster - by over 1% of electricity generation per year.
+30 countries generated more than a tenth of their electricity from wind power in 2024 and wind generation has nearly tripled since 2015.
+To help meet the Paris Agreement goals to limit climate change, analysts say it should expand much faster – by over 1% of electricity generation per year.